Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 verbose: true

 ```
-- Specify the test scripts so that Plain knows how to run unit and conformance tests.
+- Specify the test scripts so that ***plain knows how to run unit and conformance tests.
 - Indicate whether to display detailed output during code generation like shown in output control.
 - For additional options and advanced configuration, see the [plain2code CLI documentation](plain2code_cli.md).